-Unexcused absence/tardy - An absence from class that does not meet the requirements of an excused absence regardless of notification from parent.
+Unexcused absence/tardy: Regardless of notification from parent/guardian, this is an absence from class that does not meet the requirements of an excused absence.
 Students in these circumstances may be considered truant even if parent is aware of the absence.
 The following will be considered unexcused absences/late arrivals:

 - Oversleeping

 - Missing the bus

 - No ride to school

-- Parent drop off line
+- Parent drop offline

 - Celebration of a birthday

 - Personal business

 - Needed at home

 - School-related activities in which the student is NOT participating

 - Car trouble

 - Take Your Child to Work Day